JuliaLang/julia/doc/stdlib/base.rst

 .. function:: yieldto(task, args...)

    Switch to the given task.
 The first time a task is switched to, the task's function is called with no arguments.
 On subsequent switches, ``args`` are returned from the task's last call to ``yieldto``.
+This is a low-level call that only switches tasks, not considering states or scheduling in any way.

 .. function:: current_task()